Our seminars and customized trainings are now available in a live interactive online format.

 - How to Effectively Use Student-Interactive Rubrics that are Much More than Mere Checklists

 Engage students in real revision using interactive rubrics that require them to prove that all elements of high-quality writing are included in their papers as they move through the process

-- Strategies You Can Use or Adapt to Fit Your ELA Program
+- Strategies You Can Use In-Person or Online or Adapt to Fit Your ELA Program

 Student-proven lesson plans that include step-by-step outlines of how to make all the pieces of your ELA fit together in a workable, doable and successful program … Includes suggestions for mini-lessons and assessment